api3dao/api3-dao/packages/pool/README.md

 1. A minimum governable threshold of voting power is required to make a proposal (minimum and initial value: 0.1%)
 2. A user cannot make proposals less than 7 days apart
-3. A user cannot update their delegation less than 7 days apart
+3. A user cannot update or revoke their delegation less than 7 days apart
 4. A user will have to "schedule an unstake" a governable period of time (minimum and initial value: 7 days) before being able to unstake

 ## Rewards

-The aim of the staking rewards (paid every 7 days) is to ensure that the pool is staked at enough to:
+The aim of the staking rewards is to ensure that the pool is staked enough to:

 1. Ensure adequate representation (and prevent governance attacks)
 2. Ensure that the pool remains solvent in the case of an insurance claim payout

+These rewards will be paid every 7 days.

 ### Adaptive rewards

 Since the aim is to meet a staking target, the staking reward increases automatically to incentivize staking when the pool runs low, and decreases to reduce unnecessary emission when the pool is already well-funded.
 The staking reward gets updated every 7 days based on a governable staking target and the current pool funds.
+It can be increased or decreased based on a governable step value until it reaches a max or min value which are also governable values.
 The staking reward is a percentage of the total token supply (and not an absolute number of tokens) to avoid having to constantly adjust it in case of inflation/deflation.

 ### Reward locks